What Is an Aircon Refrigerant Top Up?

 After topping up, we run the aircon for at least 10 minutes and measure the supply air temperature, return air temperature, and refrigerant pressures.
 This confirms the system is operating correctly and cooling at its rated capacity.

-Licensed Refrigerant Handling
+Licensed Refrigerant Handling in Singapore

 In Singapore, refrigerant handling is regulated under the Environmental Protection and Management Act.
 Refrigerants are controlled substances that must be handled, stored, and disposed of by trained and licensed professionals.
 Improper handling poses environmental risks and can be dangerous.